jaw pain

 Gum Disease

-Gum disease is a serious condition that often goes unnoticed until it has caused extensive damage to teeth, gums, and the jawbone.
+Gum disease is a serious condition that often goes unnoticed until it has caused extensive damage to the teeth, gums, and jawbone.

 The dentists at Fairfax Family Dental can identify and treat gum disease early, as well as take steps to repair late-stage damage.

-Learn how early treatment by the highly trained dentists at our Fairfax, VA, practice can stop gum disease in its tracks.
+Learn how early gingivitis treatment by the highly trained dentists at our Fairfax, VA, practice can stop gum disease in its tracks.

 Are You On the Path to Gum Disease?
 From Plaque to Tartar to Gum Disease